For children from low-income households, the school holidays can be a difficult time.

-Over half a million young Londoners struggle for food during the holidays.
 Kitchen Social gives children a safe place to go during the holidays where they can socialise and get a healthy meal.
 It’s about much more than just food.
 It looks at general mental and physical well-being and social integration.
-Additional benefits created by Kitchen Social include learning about healthy eating, skills development, social inclusion, identification of children and young people in need and the development of staff, volunteers and local capacity.
+Additional benefits include learning about healthy eating, skills development, social inclusion, identification of children and young people in need and the development of staff, volunteers and local capacity.
+We aim to raise £2m to feed a minimum of 50,000 children across all 33 London boroughs by 2020 as well as campaigning alongside others to call for statutory responsibility to achieve the positive educational, social and health benefits that holiday food provision would bring all young Londoners.

 “I like coming to this club because it keeps me active.
 I like cooking and going outside to play football with my friends.
 If I wasn’t here, I’d be at home watching TV.”